RyanYuanyang/TMDB-Movie-Prediction/README.md

 ### 1
 Linear Regression Model
+The model is not quite stable, results varies from 2.099 to 2.017.

 score: 2.0167

 ### 2
 Random Forest Model
+The model is tuned with different parameters, n_etimaters (50~1000), min_samples_split (2~100), max_depth (10~200).

 score: 2.22765

 ### 3
+Catboost Model

+Use single catboost model, with high complexity parameters and additional corrected test budget values.

+score: 2.14714

+### 4
 Error Detection Model

 use lightgbm as the error identifer and use lightgbm, xgboost, catboost as the regressor.
 The error identifier will identify the error data and non-error data.
 And there will be two regressor.
 One regressor will train on the error data and the other regressor will train on the non-error data.
 The final result will be the sum of the two regressor.